 Structure and Function

 - Membership consists of two community members (non-UF), a non-doctoral member, the University Biosafety Officer, and other members with expertise in biosafety, plant science, animal science, virology, bacteriology, pathology, and human gene therapy.
 Membership and qualifications are in compliance with Sections IV-B-2-a and –b of the NIH Guidelines.
 Ad hoc members may be called upon for specific expertise.
-The membership term is 2 years and members may serve up to 3 consecutive terms.
-The Vice President for Research.
+The membership term is 2 years, and terms are automatically renewed at the discretion of the Vice President for Research.
 For research being conducted at sites distant from the Gainesville campus, two additional community members will be added to the membership roster, only when projects in their community are reviewed.
 For review of projects in Jacksonville, a separate IBC community has been formed, which consists of a subset of the Gainesville campus IBC plus two community members.

 - Nominations to the Institutional Biosafety Committee (IBC) are solicited by the committee.
 Appointment to the committee is made through the Office of Research.
 The IBC Chair is solicited by the committee.

 - Meeting Schedules, Protocol Review and Voting

-- The IBC meets every month, currently on the third Wednesday of the month at 1:00 for review and approval of protocols and to discuss other business relevant to the charter of the IBC.
+- The IBC meets every month, usually on the third Wednesday of the month at 1:00 for review and approval of protocols and to discuss other business relevant to the charter of the IBC.
 Meetings are currently being held by Zoom.
 Meetings are held on the first Wednesday of the month as needed.

 - The Biological Safety Office will be responsible for registering protocols, keeping records, recording and distributing minutes, and scheduling meetings for the IBC.
 Biological Safety Office staff: